Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-49-division.md

 "I don’t like it," Neech said, digging his heels in.
 "Surely you’re not proposing that we can just allow a woman to shoot a man dead in the street and nothing more comes of it?"

-*"She* was the victim, minister.
+"*She* was the victim, minister.
 She just turned out to be very good at defending herself.
 Are we going to charge Xiù Chang with assault as well?
 She *did* beat two other men unconscious.
 Never mind the idiot who tried to take on Myun at the Commune."

 "Is that for us to decide?"
 Neech pushed his soup bowl aside.
 "I have a great sympathy for her situation, I’m in no doubt that she did the right thing… and I’m *also* in no doubt that the law agrees.
 But we are *not* the judiciary.
 And the judiciary *must* remain independent."